8 Nicknames for Spokane and the Reasons for Them

 Lilac City

-But it was in the 1930s that the Lilac City nickname became common.
-During that decade, Spokane leaders asked a gardening club to plant lilac bushes at locations throughout the city.
-Today, you'll see the most extensive collection at Manito Park, although lilacs can be found all across Spokane.
+However, it was in the 1930s that the Lilac City nickname gained widespread recognition.
+During that decade, Spokane leaders asked a gardening club to plant lilac bushes at locations throughout the city, and in 1938, Spokane held its first Lilac Festival.

 Inland Empire